seyyedarashazimi/dgsp/README.md

 - A vast user base of up to 2<sup>64</sup> users.
 - Compact keypair and signature sizes.
 - Efficient signing and verification processes.
-- Proven security guarantees for unforgeability, anonymity, and traceability.
+- Proven security guarantees for correctness, unforgeability, anonymity, and traceability.

 This implementation is optimized for performance and modularity, making it a powerful choice for cryptographic research and real-world applications requiring long-term security.